IOTechSystems/xrt-examples/Servers/opc-ua/colocated/README.md

-# OPC-UA Server Colocated example
+# OPC UA Server Colocated example

 ## Overview

-This example shows an example of a colocated Virtual Device Service and an OPC-UA server running on the same Xrt instance, communicating via the internal bus.
-Note the existance of a `Command` component which is used by the OPC-UA Server component to discover the running device service.
+This example shows an example of a colocated Virtual Device Service and an OPC UA server running on the same Xrt instance, communicating via the internal bus.
+Note the existance of a `Command` component which is used by the OPC UA Server component to discover the running device service.

 ## Running the Example